 Doctors can diagnose hip bursitis with imaging and laboratory tests.
 X-rays can exclude other causes of hip pain, while an ultrasound or MRI may be requested if it can’t be diagnosed with a physical exam alone.
 Your doctor may also request blood tests or a sample of the inflamed bursa to check if it is a bacterial infection.

 It’s possible for hip bursitis to get better on its own.
 However, the best thing to do is to take steps to mitigate the pain to minimize its intensity and duration.
 Some cases of bursitis may also be chronic, and knowing how to best manage the pain can minimize its effect on your quality of life.
-At Metro Pain and Vein Centers, we can recommend the following conservative treatment options.
+At Metro Pain Centers, we can recommend the following conservative treatment options.

-At Metro Pain and Vein Centers, we can provide you with a customized multi-faceted treatment plan that works for your condition.
+At Metro Pain Centers, we can provide you with a customized multi-faceted treatment plan that works for your condition.
 Each option can help you manage the symptoms of your condition to improve your quality of life while seeking treatment for hip bursitis.

 Your hip joints are responsible for a lot of movement people perform in a day.
 This means a condition like hip bursitis can be debilitating and prevent you from performing even the most basic tasks like climbing up the stairs or sitting up from a chair with minimal pain.
 To manage the symptoms of bursitis and prevent future flare-ups, the best solution is an effective treatment

-At Metro Pain and Vein Centers, our hip bursitis doctors and pain management experts can help you live your best life by adapting to your condition.
+At Metro Pain Centers, our hip bursitis doctors and pain management experts can help you live your best life by adapting to your condition.
 By managing your condition and minimizing your symptoms, you can reduce the effects bursitis has on your lifestyle, allowing you to live without the hindrance of flare-ups and debilitating pain.
 Each treatment plan is based on your condition and health, and which ones are the best option for you to move and shake with minimal discomfort.